 When rolling to determine success, the GM will tell you the base GUTS quality to use for your roll, and you can appeal to the GM to pair another relevant quality with the roll depending on the action you are taking.
-If the quality is relevant, add the other quality’s points to the base quality and roll as many dice as that allows, up to a maximum of 10 dice.
+If the quality is relevant, use that quality’s value for your roll instead.
+In some cases, the GM will allow you to add the other quality’s points to the base quality and roll as many dice as that allows, up to a maximum of 10 dice.

 The GM will also give you advantages or disadvantages based on what qualities are used in certain situations.
-For example, an action like pushing a boulder would use a Gumption roll, but without a quality like “weight lifting” or something similar, the GM would give you a certain amount of disadvantage to subtract from your roll.
+Often times, these advantages will be used to influence their interpretation of your roll, but other times, they might ask you to modify your roll by adding or subtracting a certain number of your rolled dice.
+For example, an action like pushing a boulder would require a Gumption roll, but without a quality like “weight lifting” or something similar, the GM might give you a certain amount of disadvantage to subtract from one or all of your rolled dice.
 Using your “weight lifting” quality, would remove any disadvantages.